-Leaky gut is when the lining of the gut is compromised and allows bacteria, toxins, and antigens into the bloodstream.
+A leaky gut is when the lining of the gut is compromised and allows bacteria, toxins, and antigens into the bloodstream.
 If the gut lining is not healthy, this can trigger inflammation and symptoms.

 Dr. Alessio Fasano has studied gut permeability and he has found that an imbalance of gut bacteria can influence the tight junctions in the gut.
 These tight junctions seal the gut and act as a barrier to the outside (5).
-Unbalanced bacteria (dysbiosis) is linked to many chronic inflammatory diseases.
+Unbalanced bacteria (dysbiosis) are linked to many chronic inflammatory diseases.

 You may have heard the term “All disease begins in the gut” by Hippocrates.

-The gut has also been called the “second brain” as it produces neurotransmitters like our feel good one serotonin.
+The gut has also been called the “second brain” as it produces neurotransmitters like our feel-good one serotonin.
 Your gut and brain are connected and influence each other.